missionpinball/mpf-docs/index.rst

    There are multiple versions of these docs which correspond to different versions of MPF.
 You're currently viewing the version for MPF |version|.
-If this is not the version of MPF you're using, click the "Read The Docs" link in the lower-left corner to pick a different version of the docs.
+If this is not the version of MPF you're using, click the "Read the Docs" link in the lower-left corner to pick a different version of the docs.

    More on MPF versions is :doc:`here <versions>`.